astronomer/docs/astro/develop-project.md

 :::info

 The Astro CLI does not support overrides to environment variables that are required globally.
-For the list of environment variables that Astro enforces, see [Global Environment Variables](platform-variables.md).
-To learn more about environment variables, read [Environment Variables](environment-variables.md).
+For the list of environment variables that Astro enforces, see [Global environment variables](platform-variables.md).
+To learn more about environment variables, read [Environment variables](environment-variables.md).

 :::